 Team rosters must be filled by the confirmation deadline, and can be

 updated online up until 2 weeks before the tournament date.

 The registration fees are $80 per team and $10 per individual (a team of 8 student pays $80, not $160).

 Payment should not be made until we have accepted you or your team to the tournament.

 How do I pay?

 or deliver them to us on Friday or Saturday of tournament weekend.

 You may pay by cash or check (payable to “Harvard-MIT Mathematics Tournament”).

 If you choose to mail your payment,

-we request that it arrives before February 7, 2018.
+we request that it arrives no later than one week before the tournament.